edwinlzs/chainflow-docs/src/content/docs/guides/07-response-handling.md

 ### Parsing the response body

+By default, Chainflow parses the response body as a JSON object unless the status code is `204` or the `content-type` header does not contain `application/json` (to avoid errors when parsing an empty body), upon which they will instead parse it as text.

-By default, Chainflow parses the response body as a JSON object.
-The library uses [undici](https://github.com/nodejs/undici) as its underlying HTTP client, hence if you need to parse the response in another format you may specify any of 4 formats undici has implemented via the `RESP_PARSER` enum and its variants: `ARRAY_BUFFER`, `BLOB`, `JSON` or `TEXT`.
+The library uses [undici](https://github.com/nodejs/undici) as its underlying HTTP client, hence you can manually specify the parser as any of 4 formats undici has implemented via the `RESP_PARSER` enum and its variants: `ARRAY_BUFFER`, `BLOB`, `JSON` or `TEXT`.

 ```typescript {3-4}
 import { RESP_PARSER } from "chainflow";